lzamparo/SdA_reduce/readme.txt

 	- Look at the decay in the eigenvalue spectrum
 	- Does K-means clustering produce meaningful results on the data set when k is approximately equal to the number of significant eigenvalues?

+ (done, using different scripts.
+K-means clustering does *not* produce very meaningful results on the data set, even when knowing k.)

 8) Evaluate performance of K-means clustering on the data
 	- Does K-means clustering produce meaningful results on the data set for any values of k?
 	- Does a non-linear feature transformation of the data, followed by out-of-core K-means with euclidean distance yield better results for the same data set?

+(done.
+Different values of K other than 3 for the annotated data produce worse results.
+ISOMAP and LLE followed by K-means yield slightly better results than PCA followed by K-means, suggesting that a better encoding in lower dimensions would lead to better clustering by phenotype.)

 [Later work]

 Depending on the results of 1-8, this will make the case for pursuing a more advanced model.
 There are several possibilities:

 A) One semi-supervised model.
 Try the kernel learning method of Weinberger & Saul (solves an SDP based on optimizing a multi-class hinge loss function).
 Originaly formulated to be used with k-nearest neighbour classification, this might be useful also for a spectral clustering (or weighted kernel K-means clustering).

+	Probably not going to try this, there are a lot of computational limitations to do with learning kernels.
+The complexity does not scale well with the size of the data sets.

 B) A two stage co-training model.
 The first stage would be unsupervised clustering (in some infinite mixture model / nonparametric bayesian sense), averaged over several runs.
 It would be nice if the clustering was exemplar based, but this is not a deal breaker.
-This would be followed by sampling from the clusters to examine the phenotypes present, followed by multi-way nearest neighbour based classification, using the clustering solution (or subsamples from the clustering solution) as labels for training.
+This would be followed by sampling from the clusters to examine the phenotypes present, followed by multi-way nearest neighbour based classification, using the clustering solution
+(or subsamples from the clustering solution) as labels for training.